 - 2.1.
 The Public Interest Disclosure Act legal protections apply to employees and workers.
-This Policy applies to individuals, contractually connected to the School, including staff, visiting staff, consultants and members of Council and Court, regardless of any protected characteristics. - 2.2.
+This Policy applies to individuals, contractually connected to the School, including staff, visiting staff, consultants and members of Council, regardless of any protected characteristics. - 2.2.
 Students are encouraged to raise any concerns through the School's Student Complaints Procedure. - 2.3.
-This policy has been designed to ensure that no-one receives less favourable treatment due to the protected characteristics of age, disability, gender (including gender identity), ethnicity and race, religion or belief, sexual orientation, marriage and civil partnership, pregnancy and maternity and social and economic background. - 2.4.
-This Policy may be amended at any time and individuals will be able to access the latest version via the Policies pages of the School website.
+This policy has been designed to ensure that no-one receives less favourable treatment due to the protected characteristics of age, disability, gender (including gender identity), ethnicity and race, religion or belief, sexual orientation, marriage and civil partnership, pregnancy and maternity and social and economic background.